pauliedonahoe/ncaaf-committee-decision-emulation-model/ncaaf-committee-decision-emulation-model/README.md

 \# NCAAF Committee Decision Emulation Model

 \#\# Disclaimer on Usage of Generative AI
-While this work was created by me, the code itself was largely generated through prompting GenAI (ChatGPT).
+While this work was created by me, the coding itself was assisted through prompting GenAI (ChatGPT).
 I provided the prompts and any necessary code debugging throughout the process \- but it was artificial intelligence that was the primary developer for the Python script.

 \#\# Overview
 This code first inputs a list of Division 1 NCAAF teams and their predictive ratings from [TeamRankings.com](http://TeamRankings.com).
 Then, it generates a randomized schedule with random pairings of teams, separated into different "weeks" of the season.
 Next, it simulates the full season using the randomized schedule by running a random normal distribution for each game.
 Finally, it uses a method of iteratively calculated network-based rating to calculate final ratings for each team and outputs, in an attempt to emulate the human decision-making from the NCAAF ranking committee.